CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.1 General Building.md

 4 Further Information
 ------------------------------

+### 4.1 Literature
-### 4.1 LiteratureFurther information about hazards and safety measures in the area of ​​"General Building" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"General Building" can be found in the following publications, among others:

 * #### [27001A11] ISO / IEC 27001: 2013 - Annex A.11 Physical and envionmental security